mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-The [ModelID](#T-ParquetClassLibrary-ModelID 'ParquetClassLibrary.ModelID') of the [BiomeModel](#T-ParquetClassLibrary-Biomes-BiomeModel 'ParquetClassLibrary.Biomes.BiomeModel') in which this character is at home.
+The [ModelID](#T-ParquetClassLibrary-ModelID 'ParquetClassLibrary.ModelID') of the [BiomeRecipe](#T-ParquetClassLibrary-Biomes-BiomeRecipe 'ParquetClassLibrary.Biomes.BiomeRecipe') in which this character is at home.

 <a name='P-ParquetClassLibrary-Beings-BeingModel-ParquetClassLibrary#Beings#IBeingModelEdit#Avoids'></a>
 ### ParquetClassLibrary#Beings#IBeingModelEdit#Avoids `property`